Adapt to changing demographics or pay the price: expert

 This capacity of US state-level governments and private firms to act independently is not unlimited, but there is wide latitude, he said.

-I believe Governor Brown meant that the ethnic profile, not to mention economic orientation, of California (and the United States) is changing in very important ways, Lampton said.
+Lampton said he believed Governor Brown meant that the ethnic profile, not to mention economic orientation, of California (and the United States) is changing in very important ways.

 The implication is that if politicians want to survive, and businesses want to prosper, they need to adapt to the new opportunities that these demographic and economic shifts represent, Lampton said.